Diocese of Winchester: Notoriety of the Liberty of the Clink

 A small area of Southwark for centuries lay outside the jurisdiction of the City of London, and that of the county authorities of Surrey, and some activities forbidden in those areas were permitted within it.

-In 1161 Bishop Henry (and successors) was granted power to license prostitutes and brothels in the liberty by King Henry II.
-The prostitutes were known as Winchester Geese, and many are buried in Cross Bones, unconsecrated ground.
+In 1161, Bishop Henry (and successors) was granted power to license prostitutes and brothels in the liberty by King Henry II.
+The prostitutes were known as "Winchester Geese", and many are buried in Cross Bones in unconsecrated ground.
 Similarly, to "be bitten by a Winchester goose" (mid 16th-17th century) meant "to have/contract a venereal disease", and "goose bumps" was slang for symptoms of venereal diseases.
 Theatres and playhouses were allowed in the Clink; the most famous was the Globe Theatre where William Shakespeare performed his plays.
 Another was The Rose, where Shakespeare and Christopher Marlowe both premiered plays.
 Bull and bear baiting were also permitted.